Achieve excellent flavor in every dish with these easy-to-make homemade broth recipes, including chicken, vegetable, and bone broth.

 Homemade Bone Broth

 If you can imagine what beef stew would taste like if you took out all the meat and vegetables, that’s what bone broth tastes like.
-It’s amazingly rich and satisfying, yet it’s completely gentle on the digestive system.
+Amazingly rich and satisfying, it’s completely gentle on the digestive system.
 It’s perfect for adults who are under the weather and can’t stomach a solid meal.
 Yet it’s also ideal for those cold winter days when you feel like more than a cup of tea to go with your book, but not a heavy snack.

-And if you buy a roast with bone in, you can use that, too.
+And if you buy a roast with bone-in, you can use that, too.
 Remember, bones can always be reused.
-They might yield less flavor, but will still yield nutrition.
+They might yield less flavor but will still yield nutrition.

 Just toss the bone in a freezer bag for use anytime you want to make bone broth in the future or make it right after dinner in your slow cooker.
 Serve the bone broth by itself in a mug for easy sipping.
 Or, keep it on hand for use as a base in your slow cooker recipes, beef gravies, soups, and stews.